m2osw/murmur3/README.md

 This project is compiled in a PPA so you can directly get the compiled version for your Ubuntu computer.
 Maybe even on a Debian computer.
+Although note that there is a project named `libmurmur3` and `libmurmur3-dev` available in Ubuntu.
+I do not know whether this is the same code or not.

+Our package offers the `murmur3sum` tool which can be used on the command line very much like you use the `md5sum` tool.

 The following comes from Peter Scott package: